arumaldodrla/Subscription-Management/README.md

 **The Problem:** Consumers are overwhelmed by the number of subscriptions they manage.
 They lose track of payments, forget to cancel free trials, and waste money on services they no longer use.

-**Our Solution:** A dedicated "control cockpit" that provides complete visibility, proactive intelligence (like automated trial detection from email), and effortless control over all recurring expenses.
+**Our Solution:** A dedicated "control cockpit" that provides complete visibility, proactive intelligence (like automated trial detection from email and instant import from bank statements), and effortless control over all recurring expenses.

 **Primary Tagline:** *Your Subscriptions, Under Control.*